-The Tourism Recovery Fund will facilitate recovery through rebuilding and/or creating new tourism experiences/infrastructure that will drive demand, improve quality, and increase tourism expenditure, with flow-on economic benefits across the tourism supply chain.
+The Tourism Recovery Fund is facilitating recovery through rebuilding and/or creating new tourism experiences/infrastructure that will drive demand, improve quality, and increase tourism expenditure, with flow-on economic benefits across the tourism supply chain.

 For further information on the Tourism Recovery Fund, refer to the Tourism Recovery Fund Frequently Asked Questions.

 If you have any questions, please contact the department on firstname.lastname@example.org.

 Advancing Tourism 2016-20